 HTAi’s mission is to provide a key forum for those from the worlds of health care, academia, and business interested in the science, development, and application of HTA.
 To support and promote the development, communication, understanding, and use of HTA around the world as a means of promoting the introduction of effective innovations and effective use of resources in health care.

 international HealthTechScan (i-HTS) is a collaborative network of HTA agencies for the exchange of information on important emerging new drugs, devices, procedures, processes, and settings in health care.
-The members of i-HTS aim to establish a permanent network among agencies and organisations in the field of HTA to: 1) Evaluate and exchange information on new and changing technologies; 2) Develop the sources of information used; 3) Develop applied methods for early assessment; and 4) Disseminate information on early identification and assessment activities.
+The members of i-HTS aim to establish a permanent network among agencies and organizations in the field of HTA to: 1) Evaluate and exchange information on new and changing technologies; 2) Develop the sources of information used; 3) Develop applied methods for early assessment; and 4) Disseminate information on early identification and assessment activities.
 All i-HTS members are members of INAHTA.

 A Memorandum of Understanding between INAHTA and EuroScan (now i-HTS) was signed in 2009.

 European network for Health Technology Assessment (EUnetHTA) coordinates the efforts of 27 European countries including 24 Member States of the European Union in evaluating health technology in Europe.
 Initially, the EUnetHTA project is being co-financed by the European Commission (DG Sanco) and contributions from network members.
 EUnetHTA connects public national/regional HTA agencies, research institutions and health ministries, enabling an effective exchange of information and support to policy decisions by the EU Member States.
-INAHTA has an Memoranda of Understanding with EUnetHTA signed at the INAHTA Annual Meeting in Bilbao, 2012.
+INAHTA has an Memoranda of Understanding with EUnetHTA signed at the INAHTA Congress in Bilbao, 2012.
 Several of INAHTA’s, especially European, members participate in EUnetHTA.

 A Memorandum of Understanding was signed between EUnetHTA and INAHTA in 2012.